manuelroemer/Celestial.UIToolkit/README.md

 You can either [download](#install-the-control-gallery) the application directly, or you can clone this repo and build it yourself.

-Here are some example screenshots of the application:
+Here are some screenshots of the application:

 ![Control Gallery Screenshot 1](./.github/Images/ControlGalleryExample1.png)
 ![Control Gallery Screenshot 2](./.github/Images/ControlGalleryExample2.png)